We welcome opportunities to teach and co-teach classes on research with Special Collections materials.

 - Class visits in a variety of formats: from general introductions to opportunities to embed Special Collections materials and librarians in your course.

-- An introduction to locating, using, and handling rare materials in Special Collections.
+- An introduction to primary source literacy including locating, using, and handling rare materials in Special Collections.

 - Hands-on in-class activities which introduce students to the independent research process and stimulate critical thinking skills.

-- Identification of relevant primary source materials for your course topic.
+- Identification of relevant primary source materials for your course topic (physical and digital materials).

 - Consultation and leadership in the development of assignments requiring students to conduct research with primary sources.